Binozo/TelegramNotifier/README.md

 ## Inputs

 - `telegram-bot-token`®️ Your Telegram Bot Token
-- `telegram-user-id`®️ Your Telegram User ID
+- `telegram-chat-id`®️ Chat ID between you and your Telegram Bot
 - `message` The message you want the bot to send.
 Default is "GitHub Workflow completed"
 - `file-path` Pass an absolute filepath to send a file
-- `telegram-chat-id` Chat ID between you and your Telegram Bot.
-If empty the Bot will search for the Chat itself.

 ##### ®️ required attributes